j-ckie/heroku/README.md

 # Heroku Demo
 ## For the Jan 2020 DigitalCrafts Cohort

+Try out the steps below with this repo!
+Make sure you add a *.env* file with the contents: `SESSION_SECRET=cat`

 1. Install the Heroku CLI globally (only needs to be done once) `npm i heroku -g`
 2. Setup heroku app here: https://dashboard.heroku.com/
     <br />